Mathushan-dev/2020HeartDiseaseData/README.md

-# Disclaimer - This dataset and secription was provided by https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease?resource=download
+# Disclaimer - This dataset and description was provided by https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease?resource=download

 # 2020 annual CDC survey data of 400k adults related to their health status
 ## What topic does the dataset cover?